MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 After the hub tenant is configured for multitenant organization, all tenants can communicate as a single, unified network.

 > [!NOTE]
-> Viva Engage Storyline, Leadership corner, and campaigns are available for cross-tenant engagement in a multitenant organization.
+> Storyline, Leadership corner, campaigns, and communities are available for cross-tenant engagement in a multitenant organization.
 More features will be added soon.

 ## Requirements